Using tools at home, even if you have hired them, can be hazardous. Read this advice carefully - it could prevent you from being injured.

 Use goggles, gloves, dust mask and ear defenders.
-An RCD for machines fed directly from the mains i.e. through a transformer.
+An RCD for machines fed directly from the mains i.e. not through a transformer.

 The safer models have two-handed controls, a blade-stopping time of less than 0.5 seconds and blade extensions (these reduce the risk of fingers getting trapped between the blades).
-Use goggles, strong gloves, ear defenders, an RCD for machines fed directly from the mains i.e. through a transformer.
+Use goggles, strong gloves, ear defenders, an RCD for machines fed directly from the mains i.e. not through a transformer.

 Make sure the cable is in good condition and that neither the hose nor the tank are leaking.
 The wheels/castors should be securely fitted and run smoothly.
 Use heavy duty gloves.
-An RCD for machines fed directly from the mains i.e. through a transformer.
+An RCD for machines fed directly from the mains i.e. not through a transformer.

 Use gloves, ear defenders, goggles, dust mask.
-An RCD for machines fed directly from the mains i.e. through a transformer.
+An RCD for machines fed directly from the mains i.e. not through a transformer.

 DEMOLITION DRILLS AND BREAKING EQUIPMENT

 Use goggles, gloves, dust mask and ear defenders in all cases.
-An RCD for machines fed directly from the mains i.e. through a transformer.
+An RCD for machines fed directly from the mains i.e. not through a transformer.